alessandronivuori/ServerConfigurator/README.md

 - If you receive a security warning after invoking ```. .\install.ps1``` and want to make it go away permanently, then right-click on the install.ps1 file and "Unblock" it.

 This script was inspired by Sitecore-PowerShell-Installer's script: https://github.com/patrickperrone/Sitecore-PowerShell-Installer

+### XmlSchema.xml
+- for generating the xml files for future sitecore releases use this file